orbs-network/orbs-spec/behaviors/services/block-storage.md

 #### Final checks before adding
 * We assume here that the caller of this method inside the node is trusted and has already done the tests specified by `ValidateBlockForCommit`.
-* Check the block protocol version.
+* Correct block protocol version.
 * Silently discard the given block if it already exists in the database (panic if it's different from ours under this block height).
 * If it doesn't exist, panic if the given block height isn't the next of `last_committed_block`.